 After this our application procedure is as follows:

-1. Apply via the ‘Apply online now’ button in this course information page.
-If the course is not available for online application, you can submit your enquiry via the online form below.
-Alternatively, please feel free to contact our friendly customer service team on 1300 69 8233 or email firstname.lastname@example.org
+1. Apply via the ‘Apply Now’ button in this course information page.
+If the course is not available for online application, you can submit your enquiry via the 'Enquire Now' form.
+Also please feel free to contact our friendly Customer Experience team on 1300 69 8233 or email firstname.lastname@example.org

-3. Customer service will then process your enrolment at which time your fees are payable.
+3. We will then process your enrolment at which time your fees are payable.
 You will be provided with a training plan listing the units you are enrolled in.